What is the ketogenic diet?

 A 2:1 ketogenic ratio refers to a diet that has twice the amount of calories from fat to the amount of protein and net carbohydrates combined (fat: protein+ carbohydrate).
-In terms of percentages, this equates to 82% of calories from fat and 18% of calories from protein and net carbohydrates.
+In terms of percentages, this equates to 82% of calories from fat, 17% of calories from protein, and 1% coming from net carbohydrates.

 Is this the ratio you give the cancer dogs?
 What if my dog doesn’t have cancer?

 At KetoPet, we give our dogs with cancer a raw ketogenic diet that is made up of 82% of calories coming from fat (2:1 ratio).
 This ratio allows each dog to easily transition into ketosis with minimal side effects.
 We monitor every dog’s blood glucose levels, blood ketones, and body composition.
+It is very important to keep a close eye on all three factors, as blood and weight determine how you will need to adjust the diet.
 Depending on how a dog responds to the diet, we may increase or decrease the ratio and his or her caloric intake.

 For dogs that do not have cancer or have never suffered from disease, we use a raw ketogenic diet that’s comprised of about 69% of calories coming from fat.
 This is a good “lifestyle” option for dogs.
 In a dog without disease, you don’t typically need to be as strict in your formulation compared to dogs that do have cancer.
 However, keep in mind that we do not yet have evidence showing that this diet is disease preventative.

 How long should my dog stay on a ketogenic diet?